mEngstroem/EasyReflectometryApp/docs/src/ci/build.md

 2. A series of environment variables are set, mostly related to the git state at the time.
 These are used in the built app to give extra information regarding provenence.
 3. The application bundle is then created and the installers are produced using [PyInstaller](https://pyinstaller.org/en/stable/).
 4. These are installed on the build machines and the application is launched (and then quit), to test if the build is at least in part successful.
-5. The installers are then made available for [testing](#testing) as Github artifacts of the action.
+5. The installers are then made available for :ref:`testing` as Github artifacts of the action.
 6. If the build is happening on the `master` branch, the installer is also added to a release.

 ### Testing